Parassala

-Parassala is a small town located in Neyyatinkara Thehsil near the border of Kerala and Tamil Nadu.
-It comes under the Thiruvananthapuram district at the southern tip of Kerala.
-It is situated 34 km south of state capital Thiruvananthapuram in Kerala, bordering Tamil Nadu.
+Parassala is a small town in Neyyatinkara taluk of Thiruvananthapuram district in Kerala, India.
+It is situated 29 km south east of state capital Thiruvananthapuram in Kerala, bordering Tamil Nadu.

 Demographics

 A part of earlier generation of the population were involved in the collecting of palmyra nectar and fermenting to produce alcoholic drinks.
 The typical nectar collected on pots from atop palmyra trees are also used for making 'karupatti' which is known for its medicinal properties.
 Three generations before, the people of Parassala have achieved socio-economic development because of the establishment of various educational and health care organizations by various religious groups and government.

 Health

 The major hospitals in the town are Govt Taluk Hospital, Saraswathy Multispeciality Hospital and SP Multispeciality Hospital.
 Then a government Sidha hospital, a government Ayurvedha hospital, a government Veterinary hospital, a government homoeo dispensary and Telhara Homoeo care have given drastic change to the rustic image of this old town.
 The panchayat also holds a Medical College at Karakonam.